ibm-cloud-docs/account/iam-identify-inactive.md

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Access (IAM)**, and select **Inactive identities**.
 2. Click **Update report** to view the most recent report of the inactive identities in your account.

    Only the most recent report is available.
-Reports older than a day are deleted.
+Reports older than a day are deleted when generating a new report.
    {: note}

 3. Select a tab to review a list of inactive identities.